Where to find great Kanom Jeen in Phuket?

 Baan Mae Taan

 Baan Mae Taan is an excellent local Thai restaurant in Phuket Town.
-It is slightly away from the old streets of historical Phuket, where the tourist crowd always goes for their selfies and addresses more to a local clientele, which is a good sign!
+It is slightly away from the old streets of historical Phuket, where the tourist crowd always goes for their selfies and is more geared towards a local clientele, which is a good sign!

 Address: No. 52 Luangpohw Rd, Tambon Talat Yai, Mueang